Supermarine Spitfire (early Merlin-powered variants): PR Mk XIII (Type 367)

 The PR Mk XIII was an improvement on the earlier PR Type G with the same camera system but a new engine, the Merlin 32, which was specially rated for low-altitude flight.
 It carried a light armament of 4 × .303" Browning machine guns.
 The first prototype Mk XIII was tested in March 1943.

 Twenty-six Mk XIIIs were converted from either PR Type G, Mk II or Mk Vs. They were used for low level reconnaissance in preparation for the Normandy landings.

 Production

-The breakdown of production figures is taken from ("Spitfire: Simply Superb part three" 1985).
-Information as to when the first production aircraft emerged is from the serial number lists provided in (Morgan and Shacklady 2000).
 The majority of the early P.R Spitfires were converted from existing airframes and are not listed separately.
 Because the first Mk Vs were converted from Mk I and some Mk II airframes the first true production Spitfire V is listed.